 - #2: Ranking for Goshen accounting graduates for the CPA exam passing rate in Indiana (just behind Notre Dame), and top 10 nationally for a program of our size

-- 100%: Number of Goshen students who applied to medical school in 2012 that were accepted
+- 100%: Percent of Goshen students who applied to medical school in 2012 who were accepted

 - 100%: Social work graduates who passed their licensing exam

-- U.S. News & World Report identified Goshen as a “least-debt college,” and named Goshen to its “best national liberal arts colleges” list. (#140)
+- U.S. News & World Report identified Goshen as a “least-debt college,” and named Goshen to its “best national liberal arts colleges” list in 2013. (#141).

-- The Washington Monthly ranked Goshen College 146th on the list of 254 elite liberal arts colleges.
+- The Washington Monthly ranked Goshen College 40th among liberal arts colleges for our high graduation rate.

 - Study-Service Term: Goshen is home to one of the top-ranked study abroad programs in the country, and one of the few that emphasizes service and complete cultural immersion.

-- Current locations include Cambodia, China, Morocco, Nicaragua, Peru, Senegal and Tanzania, as well as a Latino Studies option in Northern Indiana.
+- Current locations include Cambodia, China, Peru, Senegal and Tanzania.

 - Maple Scholars: Full-time, stipend summer internship exploring research alongside a professor

-- Sustainability Semester: A problem-based learning experience where students engage real environmental issues of local concern while living and studying at Merry Lea Environmental Learning Center, a 1,189-acre off-campus environmental education facility.
+- Sustainability Semester: A problem-based learning experience where students engage real environmental issues of local concern while living and studying at our 1,189-acre Merry Lea Environmental Learning Center.

 - The Goshen Core: Sometimes called “General Education” at other schools, the Goshen Core is the set of courses and requirements that applies to all students no matter what major they choose.
 All full-time first-year students receive an iPad to explore, learn and dream in their classes as part of the Goshen Core.